demisto/content-docs/docs/integrations/pack-docs.md

 ### How do I fix the dependencies?
 The cases can vary from one dependency to another.
 Fixing a dependency involves 3 parts:
-1. Making the necessary adaptation in the content (changing playbook, merging packs, moving files to another pack, replacing deprecated script with newer script)
+1. Make the necessary adaptation in the content (change the playbook, merge packs, move files to another pack, replace a deprecated script with newer script).
-2. Manually changing “mandatory” to “false” in the pack dependencies - only if the dependency really is optional and not mandatory, for example if an integration is used after a condition that ensures that it's enabled, and the flow continues normally otherwise.
+2. Manually change “mandatory” to “false” in the pack dependencies - only if the dependency is actually optional and not mandatory, for example if an integration is used after a condition that ensures that it's enabled, and the flow continues normally otherwise.
 Another possible optional dependency is when an automation or a subplaybook is configured to be skipped if the pack is unavailable (through the advanced task settings).
-3. Removing the displayedImages section
+3. Remove the displayedImages section.
 ![image](https://user-images.githubusercontent.com/43602124/89119548-ea1b9000-d4b7-11ea-88e8-b99c2f2214f1.png)

 Here are some possible cases:
-- Slack pack depends on Active_Directory_Query pack:
+- **Slack** pack depends on the **Active_Directory_Query** pack:

 ![image](https://user-images.githubusercontent.com/43602124/89119564-0ae3e580-d4b8-11ea-8950-3abc3cc95ec4.png)
   - Understand which dependencies are normal.
 We have 2 optional dependencies which is OK.
 We also have 2 required dependencies, one of which is CommonTypes that belongs to the Core packs - so it’s also OK.
 Then we have Active_Directory_Query which should not be required when installing the Slack pack.